CORONAVIRUS INFORMATION FOR PATIENTS

 OTHER PRACTICE INFORMATION

-- PRACTICE GOOD HYGIENE AND INFECTION CONTROL: Regularly wash your hands and avoid touching your eyes or mouth after touching external objects such as stair rails, shopping trolley handles etc. Wearing gloves will not protect you from infection if you touch your face (or items you will later touch with bare hands) whilst wearing them.
+PRACTICE GOOD HYGIENE AND INFECTION CONTROL: Regularly wash your hands or use hand sanitiser.
+Avoid touching your eyes or mouth after touching external objects such as stair rails, shopping trolley handles etc. Wearing gloves will not protect you from infection if you touch your face (or items you will later touch with bare hands) whilst wearing them.
+Remove or adjust your mask using the ear pieces, don’t touch the front of the mask or you may be spreading infection.